DanielDaCosta/ml-serverless-deploy/README.md

 ![schema](Images/Schema_ML_Serverless.png "Schema Architecture")

+Don't forget to set up your aws credentials using *aws cli*.

 # Details

 The input data will be stored in a S3 bucket, in our case the csv file.